ethereum/ethereum-org-website/.github/ISSUE_TEMPLATE/suggest_wallet.md

 Before suggesting a wallet, make sure you've read [our listing policy](https://www.ethereum.org/en/contributing/adding-products/).
 Only continue with the issue if your wallet meets the criteria listed there.

-If the wallet does meet our list policy, please complete the following information which we need to accurately list the wallet.

 ### Project info